 Based on a play by 20th-century playwright and author Tennessee Williams and with screenplay by Gore Vidal, Suddenly, Last Summer is a 1959 American Southern Gothic mystery film that takes place in New Orleans during 1937.
 Directed by Academy Award winner Joseph Leo Mankiewicz and produced by independent film producer Sam Spiegel, the plot centers on Catherine Holly, played by the iconic Elizabeth Taylor, being psychologically harassed by her wealthy aunt from New Orleans, Violet Venable, played by Katharine Hepburn, who tries to silence her with a lobotomy after she witnesses her only son’s death.

-Loosely based on a 1922 short story by American novelist and short story writer F. Scott Fitzgerald, The Curious Case of Benjamin Button is a 2008 romantic fantasy drama directed by David Fincher that chronicles how protagonist, Benjamin Button, played by Brad Pitt, experiences bizarre consequences when he starts to age backwards as time progresses, and how Daisy Fuller (Cate Blanchett), Pitt’s love interest in the movie, welcomes her death—by remembering her lover’s words through his diary—at a hospital in New Orleans as Hurricane Katrina approaches.
-Shot across New Orleans The Curious Case of Benjamin Button received 13 Academy Award nominations, and won three for Best Art Direction, Best Makeup and Best Visual Effects.
+Loosely based on a 1922 short story by American novelist and short story writer F. Scott Fitzgerald, The Curious Case of Benjamin Button is a 2008 romantic fantasy drama, directed by David Fincher, that chronicles how protagonist, Benjamin Button, played by Brad Pitt, experiences bizarre consequences when he starts to age backwards as time progresses.
+The film also explores how Daisy Fuller (Cate Blanchett), Button’s love interest, welcomes her death—by remembering her lover’s words through his diary—at a hospital in New Orleans as Hurricane Katrina approaches.
+Shot across New Orleans, The Curious Case of Benjamin Button received 13 Academy Award nominations, and won three for Best Art Direction, Best Makeup, and Best Visual Effects.